Enterprise-connect/documentation/docs/service.md

 ---

 ## Accounts
 Below you will find an explanation of all the endpoint available in the 'Accounts' API family.
-When you visit the Service URI in your browser, you will see we have ['Swagger'](https://swagger.io/) support which explains the usage there as well.
+When you visit the Service URI in your browser, you will see we have ['Swagger'](https://swagger.io/) support which explains the usage there as well. **We recommend allowing 24 hours to elapse before using any groups or IDs generated in a production environment**

 * [Generate Additional IDs](#post-adminaccountsgroup-idadd)
 * [Create a Group](#post-adminaccountsgroup-id)